7235SYXD/Real-Estate/README.md

 ## 💡 Business Recommendations

-1. **ZIP-level pricing as the primary anchor** — location features drove the single largest accuracy gain in the pipeline.
+1. **Pricing based on ZIP codes as the anchor** — location attributes helped achieve the largest leap in accuracy.
-2. **Invest in description quality, but at the individual-listing level** — the low NLP contribution here reflects a data-joining limitation, not proof that text doesn't matter.
+2. **Invest in improving the text, but on a per-listing basis** — the low NLP contribution does not prove that the text is irrelevant; there are simply problems with the data join.
-3. **Deploy the stacking ensemble in production** — it consistently beats any single model.
+3. **Employ the stacked ensemble in production** — it always beats any individual model.
-4. **Use the classifier as a triage tool** — flag the bottom quartile of predicted sale probability for proactive intervention.
+4. **Employ the classifier to identify listings** — tag those in the lowest quartile of expected sale probability.

 ---

 ## ⚠️ Limitations & Future Work

-- **State-level NLP aggregation:** the two description corpora don't share an ID with the structured price data, so text features are state-level averages, not per-listing signals — likely understating text's true predictive value (see e.g. Bushuyev et al., 2024; Kania Štykar, 2025 for row-level evidence).
+- **NLP Aggregation at State Level**: The description datasets do not have the same ID as the structured prices, and therefore all text features have been computed on state level means rather than listing-level variables – thus underestimating the effect of text ( e.g. Bushuyev et al., 2024; Kania Štykar, 2025 for row-level examples).
-- **30.4% missingness in ZIP codes**, handled via city-level fallback.
+- **30.4% Missing ZIP Codes**, managed through city-level backup.
-- **Random (not time-based) train/test split** — likely a mildly optimistic generalization estimate.
+- **Random (rather than temporal) split into training/test data** - potentially a slightly optimistic generalization performance estimate.
-- **Future work:** source a dataset with a genuine listing-level price↔description join; add a time-based split; geocode addresses to close the ZIP-missingness gap.
+- **Future research**: Obtain a dataset with actual listings price-description joins; use a temporal split into training/test data; geocode the addresses to address the ZIP missingness problem.

 ---